DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Abstract

 \section{Abstract}

-We present \FAX, a JAX-based library designed to support large-scale distributed and federated computations in both data center and cross-device applications. \FAX leverages JAX's sharding mechanisms to enable native targeting of TPUs and state-of-the-art JAX runtimes, including Pathways~\citep{barham2022pathways}. \FAX embeds building blocks for federated computations as primitives in JAX.
+We present \FAX, a JAX-based library designed to support large-scale distributed and parallel machine learning algorithms that use MapReduce-style operations. \FAX leverages JAX's sharding mechanisms to enable native targeting of TPUs and state-of-the-art JAX runtimes, including Pathways~\citep{barham2022pathways}. \FAX embeds building blocks for MapReduce computations as primitives in JAX.
 This enables three key benefits.
-First, \FAX computations can be translated to XLA HLO.
-Second, \FAX provides a full implementation of federated automatic differentiation~\citep{rush2023federated}, greatly simplifying the expression of federated computations.
-Last, \FAX computations can be interpreted out to existing production cross-device federated compute systems.
-We show that \FAX provides an easily programmable, performant, and scalable framework for federated computations in the data center.
-FAX is available at \url{https://github.com/google-research/google-research/tree/master/fax}.
+First, \FAX computations can be translated directly to XLA HLO, enabling flexible integration with a wide array of ML training platforms.
+Second, \FAX computations are fully differentiable.
+Last, \FAX computations can be interpreted out to existing batch-processing compute systems, including traditional MapReduce systems like Apache Beam and cross-device compute systems like those powering federated learning applications.
+We show that \FAX provides an easily programmable, performant, and scalable framework for parallelized algorithm development. \FAX is available at \url{https://github.com/google-research/google-research/tree/master/drjax}.